PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/small_object_detection_en.md

 ```bash
 paddlex --pipeline multilabel_classification --input small_object_detection.jpg --device gpu:0
 ``````
-At this point, if you wish to switch the hardware to Ascend NPU, simply modify the `--device` in the Python command to `npu`:
+At this point, if you wish to switch the hardware to Ascend NPU, simply modify the `--device` in the Python command to `npu:0`:

 ```bash
 paddlex --pipeline multilabel_classification --input small_object_detection.jpg --device npu:0
 ```

-If you want to use the General Small Object Detection Pipeline on a wider range of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../other_devices_support/installation_other_devices_en.md).
+If you want to use the General Small Object Detection Pipeline on a wider range of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../other_devices_support/multi_devices_use_guide_en.md).